-Note: In general, it is recommended that you use the WebLogic Scripting Tool and Node Manager to start and stop the Administration Server and managed servers.For more information, see "Node Manager Commands" in WebLogic Scripting Tool
+In general, it is recommended that you use the WebLogic Scripting Tool and Node Manager to start and stop the Administration Server and Managed Servers.
+This section describes the recommended procedures for starting servers using Node Manager and WLST.

+For more information, see Using WLST and Node Manager to Manage Servers and the WLST Command and Variable Reference in WebLogic Scripting Tool.